heliophysicsPy/science-platforms-coordination/README.md

-# science-platforms-coordination
+# Science Platforms Coordination Base Image

-Repo to hold the Dockerfile for a base image to be used by the Science Platforms Coordination IHDEA working group.
+A base Docker image to be used by the Science Platforms Coordination IHDEA working group.